Table of Contents

 This recruiting metric basically indicates whether the person who was appointed to fill the position is good or bad for your organization.

-It is generally used to measure the performance of a hire during a 1-year time period.
+It is generally used to measure the performance of a new candidate during a one-year period.
 Low ratings can indicate bad hires, and this can cost companies a substantial amount of money.
 Knowing exactly how your employees are helping your organization and what skill sets they’re bringing to their job, is integral.

 How do you know which of these channels is the most effective?
-You use visualize the sources of hire on your recruitment dashboard.
+You visualize the sources of hire on your recruitment digital dashboard.
 It indicates information such as:

-- The number of applicants that are originating from each source.
+- The number of applicants originating from each source.